How to buy the best trampoline

 Remember to check your trampoline regularly.
 Look out for any wear and tear, sagging, stretching, and deterioration of the fabric or stitching.
 Lift up the foam spring cover to check the state of the springs and whether any are beginning to rust.
 Take a look at the frame itself to see if it's become bent in any areas, or if the welds are beginning to weaken.

-Also look out for your trampoline being caught up in high wind, as this may not be covered by your warranty.
-Some trampolines come with ground-anchor kits, which might be a good investment.
+Also check to see if your warranty covers your trampoline being caught up in high wind, as not all do.
+Some trampolines come with ground-anchor kits, which are worth using to prevent this.